All guides

 • Spend on: lighting (always), one great backwall graphic, a quality monitor for demo, comfortable shoes for staff

-• Spend on: pre-show marketing — your $2K outreach budget will outperform a $5K booth upgrade
+• Spend on: pre-show marketing — a modest outreach budget will usually outperform an equivalent dollar spent on booth upgrades

 • Skip: meeting room (you don't have space), elaborate furniture, multiple monitors, fancy flooring (a clean rented carpet is fine), giveaways most people throw away